KristaSmith247/KristaSmith247.github.io/readme.md

   - accounts are created with an accepted role, email, password, and an associated first and last name
 + added in error checking on the account editing page
   - user must enter the same password twice

-Some of the technical challenges of this project included establishing communications between the client and server sides and creating events for when the user hits "submit".

 ![Screenshot 2024-08-14 112345](https://github.com/user-attachments/assets/ccbdc9df-9e4c-4891-a6c9-b8482b4d90b2)
 ![Screenshot 2024-08-14 112403](https://github.com/user-attachments/assets/7612dd74-14a6-4f81-b4ea-588e191f189f)